jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 #### -native

-This parameter is optional.
-When provided, the package will be compiled as a self-executable.
+Boolean value.
+Default is `false`.
+See also [boolean values](#boolean-values).

+     > jx package helloworld.js "Hello World" -native

+When it's set to `true`, the compilation process creates standalone, self-executable binary rather than a package.
 It means, that you can run it directly without `jx` binary.

 Also, the output file name will be changed.
 It will no longer contain *.jx* extension.